beerose/blog/content/posts/stripe-with-blitz/post.md

 I have a tiny component, `CreateSubscription` in which I'm doing the following:

-- Initialize `createCheckoutMutation`,
+- Initialize a `createCheckoutMutation`,
-- Initialize `createCheckout` function that will be triggered on a button's click.
+- Initialize a `createCheckout` function that will be called on a button's click.
 Inside of this function, I'm calling the mutation and waiting for a result.
 I need the session's id returned by it.
 - Once I have the session id, I'm using `stripe.redirectToCheckout` and pass the id.
 That moves the user to Stripe's website, where they can complete the checkout.

 ```tsx